SophieSjoberg/ca-prepcourse-3/terminal/linux.md

   * with the package manager of your choice \(_e.g._ `sudo apt-get install zsh`\) or

   * from source, following instructions from the Zsh FAQ

-2. Verify installation by running the following commad in your terminal: `zsh --version`.
+1. Verify installation by running the following commad in your terminal: `zsh --version`.
   1. The expected result: zsh 5.2 or more recent.

-3. Make zsh your default shell by runnyng the following command in your terminal: `chsh -s $(which zsh)`
+1. Make zsh your default shell by runnyng the following command in your terminal: `chsh -s $(which zsh)`

   * **Note:** This will not work if Zsh is not in your authorized shells list \(`/etc/shells`\) or if you don't have permission to use `chsh`.
 If that's the case [you'll need to use a different procedure](https://www.google.com/search?q=zsh+default+without+chsh).

-4. Log out and login back again to use your new default shell.
+2. Log out and login back again to use your new default shell.

-5. Go to your terminal to test if all worked by running: `echo $SHELL`.
-Expected result: `/bin/zsh`
+3. Go to your terminal to test if all worked by running: `echo $SHELL`.
+  1. The expected result should be: `/bin/zsh`

 There are plenty of frameworks that have been created to help setup zsh configurations and themes, the following list shows some frameworks that have been created in alphabetical order.